nrfconnect/sdk-nrf/samples/cellular/udp/README.rst

    :local:
    :depth: 2

-The UDP sample demonstrates the sequential transmission of UDP packets to a predetermined server identified by an IP address and a port.
+The Cellular: UDP sample demonstrates the sequential transmission of UDP packets to a predetermined server identified by an IP address and a port.
 The sample uses the :ref:`nrfxlib:nrf_modem` and :ref:`lte_lc_readme` library.

 Requirements